Take Screenshot

 node.

-Then, click on the camera icon to display the image upload area.
+Then, click the camera icon to display the image upload area.

 Next, configure the Upload (File)